 First, you have your truly common names, meaning whatever name is commonly used to refer to a given species.
 This is the category that creates all the confusion.
 For example, in many areas, Alligator Snapping Turtles are called "Loggerheads."
-Now, not only is there a Log-gerhead Musk Turtle in the same range, but Loggerhead Sea Turtle is also the common name for Caretta caretta.
+Now, not only is there a Loggerhead Musk Turtle in the same range, but Loggerhead Sea Turtle is also the common name for Caretta caretta.
 You can see how quickly two people from different areas might confuse each other by using the names they are familiar with.
 Nonetheless, all of these various names are valid in their own right, so it behooves the curious naturalist to learn these colloquial monikers.

 Next, we have "official" common names.
 Think of these as the names that an author would use when writing a field guide.
-There are various committees that decide which of the names floating around are going to be the "official" names (e.g., the Committee On Standard English And Scientific Names established by the Society for the Study of Amphibians and Reptiles).
+There are various committees that decide which of the names floating around are going to be the "official" names.
+In North America, this committee is an assemblage of the Society for the Study of Amphibians and Reptiles (SSAR).
 In this instance, the word "common" is not referring to how widespread the usage is, but rather that it is a plain-language name and not the scientific (Latin) name.
-While some people consider "official" common names to be unnecessary, many institutions adhere to these names, and this reduces some of the confusion associated with common names.
+While some people consider designating "official" common names to be unnecessary, many institutions adhere to these names, and this cuts down on some of the confusion associated with common names.